 The mortgage insurance amount decreases along with the amount you owe.
 However, your premium often remains the same.
 If you get mortgage protection insurance, your premium (the amount you pay) is based on many factors, including your age, health history, home’s value, and how much you still owe.

 Some mortgage insurance offers you receive may be worth considering.
 For example, Veterans’ Mortgage Life Insurance may cover your mortgage up to $200,000 in the event of death, if you’re a service member or veteran with service-related disabilities and made modifications to your home.
 You can find out more about this type of insurance directly from the U.S. Department of Veterans Affairs.

 Other offers may come from less-trustworthy sources who may use any personal data they gather for identity theft.
 Or they may try to coerce you into buying through the use of official-sounding wording like “final notice” or falsely give the appearance that they’re from your lender.
 Others only cover accidental death—when dying of natural causes is more more likely, statistically.

 When you’re shopping for a mortgage, some offers might come from a lender, perhaps called “credit life insurance.”
-The Federal Trade Commission (FTC) suggests asking lots of questions about this insurance.
-Report the lenders to the FTC, your state attorney general, or state insurance commissioner, if you’re told you can’t get a loan without credit insurance.
+The Federal Trade Commission (FTC) suggests asking a lot of questions about this insurance.
+Report the lenders to the FTC, your state attorney general, or state insurance commissioner if you’re told you can’t get a loan without credit insurance.